LukaK/aws-eks-infrastructure/README.md

 | **Public Subnet #2**    | 10.0.96.0/19                  |

+Route 53 hosted zone is deployed for the specific sub domain that is used with external dns examples.

 ## Cluster Configuration

 When deployed, aws creates control plane on aws account and network interfaces in public or private subnets depending on the access mode.